 - Solid reinforced hip belt pockets provide excellent durability

 - Replaceable hip belt, with multiple sizes available for a custom fit

 - Multiple shoulder strap options available, enabling unisex wear

 - Spacer mesh on the back of the pack and hip belts pick up debris if you hike off-trail

 - Back panel can bulge into your back if you overstuff the bottom of the pack’s main compartment

 - Shoulder straps are anchored inside the side water bottle pockets and there’s an opening in the front of the pocket for the webbing to run through…don’t put small items in these pockets because they can fall out of this hole.

-Disclosure: ULA loaned Philip Werner(SectionHiker.com) a Circuit Backpack for this review.
+Disclosure: ULA donated a backpack for review.

 Updated June, 2023.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.